PHM Long Call Strategy

 What is a long call on PHM?

 A long call on PHM is the long call strategy applied to PHM (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With PHM stock trading near $110.32, the strikes shown on this page are snapped to the nearest listed PHM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PHM stock at $130.19 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PHM chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PHM long call max profit and max loss calculated?